 What’s On… The Flower Show and Village Society events

-Mary Berry will open the event at the entrance to the marquee on the field opposite Holmwood, Shiplake Row, at 12.30pm.
-Jerry Hall will be giving out cups and prizes at the end of the show.
+Mary Berry opened the event at the entrance to the marquee after touring the stalls and attractions with Jerry Hall, who gave out cups and prizes at the end of the day.
+Mary is pictured here with Sarah Fulton Urry and Neil George as she cuts the ribbon.

 Village Society